Sarath Fonseka: Eelam War III

 Brigadier Fonseka was soon deployed to operational areas serving as Commander – Area Headquarters, Mannar; General Officer Commanding, 5 Division in Mannar; General Officer Commanding, 21 Division; Deputy Commander, Task Force I; General Officer Commanding, 3 Division in Batticaloa; General Officer Commanding, 27 Division in Kilinochchi; Coordinating Officer for Kayts and Mandattivu, Deputy General Officer Commanding, 51 Division in Jaffna, General Officer Commanding, 23 Division in Polonnaruwa; Overlooking General Officer Commanding Vavuniya Task Force – 2; General Officer Commanding, 55 Division at Mirusuvil.

 In 1995, Brigadier Fonseka won widespread plaudits for his role in Operation Riviresa – the army's operation to capture Jaffna town from the Tamil Tigers.
 He played a major role in Operation Jayasikurui.
 In 1998, he was promoted to the rank of major general.
 He was appointed Colonel of the Regiment of the Sri Lanka Sinha Regiment.
 Serving as General Officer Commanding, 22 Division and Director General, General Staff at the Army Headquarters.

-In 2000, with the imminent fall of Elephant Pass, Major General Fonseka was rushed in as Commander, Security Forces Headquarters - Jaffna and successfully defended the Jaffna peninsula from the massive offensive Operation Unceasing Waves III launched by the LTTE.
+In 2000, with the imminent fall of Elephant Pass, Major General Fonseka was rushed in as Commander, Security Forces Headquarters - Jaffna and successfully defended the Jaffna Peninsula from the massive offensive Operation Unceasing Waves III launched by the LTTE.
 Thereafter he served as Commander, Security Forces Headquarters - Wanni.
 From May 2002 to November 2003 after he was again appointed the Commander, Security Forces Headquarters – Jaffna, Fonseka strengthened the defences of Jaffna and launched a new training programme for the infantry.

 Thereafter he attended the Royal College of Defence Studies in London and on his return he was appointed Commandant, Defence Services Command and Staff College.
 In 2003, he was appointed Commandant, Sri Lanka Army Volunteer Force and in 2004 he was appointed Director Infantry, Deputy Chief of Staff and then Chief of Staff of the Sri Lanka Army.
 In December 2005 he was appointed Commander of the Army by president Mahinda Rajapaksa and was promoted to the rank of lieutenant general.
+He assumed the duties of army commander on 6 December 2005, Tuesday.